perkinsl/noisy-grammar-learner/README.md

 # noisy-grammar-learner

 This repository contains data and code for (authors blinded) "Modeling Regularization in Language Acquisition as Noise-Tolerant Grammar Selection", under review.
-It contains the following:
+It contains code for running simulations, written in Python3, as well as:

-- datasets: corpora of child-directed speech used as data for the model, with the CHILDES morphological ('mor') tier extracted, and code for tagging np's and v's within these corpora based on recognizable functional elements.
-This code was written in Python3.
+- datasets: corpora of child-directed speech used as data for the model, with the CHILDES morphological ('mor') tier extracted.

-- simulations: code for running model and baseline simulations.
-This code was written in Python3.

 - results: output and analysis scripts for reported model and baseline simulations.
 This code was written in Python3 and R.